Missing NH Girl Harmony Montgomery's Father Charged With Murdering Her

 Along with the second-degree murder charge, Adam Montgomery, 32, faces charges of abusing a corpse, falsifying evidence and tampering with witnesses, according to New Hampshire Attorney General John Formella.
 He's due to face the charges in Hillsborough County Superior Court Tuesday.

-Formella called the indictment a "major step" in the investigation, and expressed "my deepest
+Formella called the indictment a "major step" in the investigation, and expressed his "deepest condolences" to Harmony's family.

 "We understand that today's news, while significant for purposes of this investigation, is yet another difficult moment for those who loved Harmony and those who have followed this case," he said.